-The CPE, commonly called “Proficiency”, is the highest level of the Cambridge exams.
+The C2 Proficiency, commonly called “Proficiency”, is the highest level of the Cambridge exams.
 It allows for official confirmation of a very advanced level of English (level C2 of the Common European Framework of Reference for Languages)

-Who is the CPE (Certificate of Proficiency in English) for?
+Who is the C2 Proficiency (Certificate of Proficiency in English) for?

-The CPE is for anyone who already has a very good level of English and who plans to work in an important position in international business, to have a career overseas or to undertake higher studies in the universities of Great Britain and the Anglo-Saxon countries.
+The C2 Proficiency is for anyone who already has a very good level of English and who plans to work in an important position in international business, to have a career overseas or to undertake higher studies in the universities of Great Britain and the Anglo-Saxon countries.

-To sit for the CPE, your level of English must allow you:
+To sit for the C2 Proficiency, your level of English must allow you: